Religion in Costa Rica

 The crisis of the agro-export model in the 1940s led to social reforms, implemented by Calderon’s social Christian political project, which was embraced and supported by the newly installed Archbishop Sanabria.
-This support completely overturned the Church’s political discourse on social matters at the time, and was essential to the success of the social reforms in the economically struggling country.
+This support completely overturned the Church’s political discourse on social matters at the time and was essential to the success of the social reforms in the economically struggling country.
 The religious social orientation was weakened somewhat after Sanabria’s death in 1952, after which the Partido Liberación Nacional, characterized by its conservatism, dominated the political arena and frowned on liberal social organizations.
 Following a long period of silence under Sanabria’s successor, the Church addressed pressing social matters again in the late 70s, with a feeble attempt to cure the symptom, rather than the cause of the crisis.

 Catholic Church Today

-Although the Government continues to maintain close relationship to the Catholic Church, 47% of the Costa Rican population expressed that they would rather live in a secular state, according to recent survey by Unimer, conducted for the newspaper La Nacion in March 2013.
+Although the Government continues to maintain a close relationship with the Catholic Church, 47% of the Costa Rican population expressed that they would rather live in a secular state, according to recent survey by Unimer, conducted for the newspaper La Nación in March 2013.
 This is a 7% increase of the number recorded in the poll two years prior—41%.
 A Majority of the people simply do not have a strong identification with the church or with its teachings and 30% of those surveyed in the most recent poll said they didn’t care if Costa Rica has an official religion or if it was secular.

-Other religions in Costa Rica
+Other Religions in Costa Rica

 Approximately 92 percent of Protestants are Pentecostal and 8 percent are Baptist.
-A Community of Quakers from the U.S. state of Alabama moved to Costa Rica in the 1950s and founded the town of Monteverde, along with the Monteverde Cloud Forest Biological Reserve.
+A Community of Quakers from the U.S. state of Alabama moved to Costa Rica in the 1950s and founded the town of Monteverde, as well as the Monteverde Cloud Forest Biological Reserve.
 The Church of Jesus Christ of Latter-day Saints (Mormons) estimates its membership at 35,000.
 The Lutheran Church estimates it has 5,500 members.
 The Jewish Zionist Center estimates that there are 2,800 Jews in Costa Rica.